platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 | 2015-05-20 13:31:57 | 100        | c1f2c976263bec03a10e |
 | 2015-05-19 14:51:18 | 100        | 71051a8fe6ef78bca0eb |
 ```

+{{< note >}}
+The list of backups retrieved from the API, and therefore from the CLI and management console, represents a list of recent completed backup *activities*, rather than a list of those available for restoration.
+In most cases when creating regular backups the list should match up as expected, but depending on their age some backups may no longer be available as per our [data retention policy](https://docs.platform.sh/administration/backup-and-restore.html#restore).
+As a rule, backup often and use the most recent in your restores.
+{{< /note >}}

 You can then restore a specific backup with the CLI as follows: